internetitem/simpleweb/README.md

 #### Route Syntax ####

  * A route contains a number of "parts", each separated by slashes
- * Each part can be a string of characters or a wildcard "`*`"
+ * Each part can be a string of characters or a wildcard `*`
  * Strings of characters:
-   * May contain a label like "`:id`"
+   * May contain a label like `:id`
    * Any text matched in the place of the `:label` will be added to the Params
-   * The part may end with a question mark ("`?`") at the end to indicate that the part is optional.
+   * The part may end with a question mark (`?`) at the end to indicate that the part is optional.
 Note that once an optional part is found, all parts that follow are always optional
- * The wildcard ("`*`") may only occur once in a URL and the wildcard is always optional
+ * The wildcard (`*`) may only occur once in a URL and the wildcard is always optional
- * If the route ends with a slash ("`/`"), that slash may be followed by a question mark to indicate that the slash is optional
+ * If the route ends with a slash (`/`), that slash may be followed by a question mark to indicate that the slash is optional